Eb0nY-April14/test-your-english-quiz/README.md

         b.
 The user gets prompt feedback on their choice of answer immediately it is clicked on and they don't have to wait till the end of the quiz before knowing which ones they got right and wrong.

-        c.
-There is a "Back to top of the Page" button at the bottom of each page so users can easily get back to the top of the page when at the bottom instead of using the scroll bar which can be frustrating to the user.

-        d.
-There is a Google Map link in the "Contact Page" that gives direction to users on how to locate the centre for first time visitors.

     iii.
-As a First Time Visitor, I want to lok for testimonials to understand what their users think of them and also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+As a First Time Visitor, I want to be able to get a feedback message on how well I performed overall in the quiz.

         a.
-The user can scroll to the bottom of any page on the site to locate social media links in the footer.

-        b.
-On the "Contact Us" page, additional ways of getting in touch are provided there.
+A user will get an overall feedback message on their performance displayed at the end of play.
+The message is either one of congratulations if their score is from 600 - 1000 or failure if it is from 0 - 500.

+    iv.
+As a First Time Visitor, I want to be able to return easily to the home page from the quiz page without using the browser back button in order to play again.

+        a.
+There is a 'back to home page' button located at the bottom of the quiz page in which a user can click on in order to go back to the home page and play again.

+    v.
+As a First Time Visitor, I want to be able to go back to the top of the page easily from the bottom without using the scroll bar.

+        a.
+There is a 'Top' button at the bottom right of each page that takes a user right to the top of the page quickly if clicked on.

 * Returning Visitor Goal

     i.
-As a Returning Visitor, I want to find out if any important information such as opening hours, enrty fee, parking availability, direction details etc. has been updated.
+As a Returning Visitor, I want to be able to submit my answer and get response quickly on whether I'm right or wrong.

         a.
-The user can easily find the information needed on the appropriate page since they are displayed clearly with meaningful headings and captions in order to avoid ambiguity which can lead to confusion or misinformation.
+There is only one option that is right out of the four options provided.
+Sounds are attached to both the right option and wrong options with the aim of providing feedback to the user as they play along.
+Also, the four answer option buttons provided have default background colour of blue and either changes to green if the right answer is chosen or red if otherwise.
+        The idea behind the sounds and colour coded buttons implemented into the game is to ensure that the needs of users who are impaired in one way or the other are met and by extension, all users enjoy the benefits.

         b.
-In addition, the user can go to the 'Contact Us' page to get the tourism board's contact details such as office address, phone number and email address or drop a query in the Query/Feedback section of the page.
+The user gets prompt feedback on their choice of answer immediately it is clicked on and they don't have to wait till the end of the quiz before knowing which ones they got right and wrong.

     ii.
-As a Returning Visitor, I want to find the best way to get in touch with the tourist center management on any enquiry or feedback I may have.
+As a Returning Visitor, I want to be able to get a feedback message on how well I performed in the quiz.

         a.
-The user can make use of the 'Contact Us' link on the navigation bar which can be found at the top of each page for easy access and is clearly highlighted in lime green when the mouse is hovered on it.

-        b.
-When a user clicks on the 'Contact Us' link, it takes him to the contact us page where the contact details of the tourism board i.e christYmet and an enquiry/feedback form are provided so he can choose which one to reach them on.

-        c.
-The Contact Us page contains the office address, email address and Phone number of the tourism board.

-        d.
-The email address is set up to automatically open up the site's email and auto-fill their e-mail address in the "To" section.
+A user will get an overall feedback message on their performance displayed at the end of play.
+The message is either one of congratulations if their score is from 600 - 1000 or failure if it is from 0 - 500.

     iii.
-As a Returning Visitor, I want to connect to the site's social media platforms in order to give feedbacks and get up-to-date information about any upcoming events.
+As a Returning Visitor, I want to be able to return easily to the home page from the quiz page without using the browser back button in order to play again.

         a.
-The footer section which can be found on every page contains links to the site's social media platforms represented with each social media platform's logo/icon for easy recognition.

-        b.
-Any link that the user clicks will open in a new tab beside this current website for closer proximity in case they need to switch from one tab to the other and to ensure that they are not taken away completely from this website but can get back easily when necessary.

-        c.
-An external link to the Ogun State Government website is provided in the mid-section of the home page where users can find information about the social media platforms for all the various departments under it in which christYmet History Website is one of them.
+There is a 'back to home page' button located at the bottom of the quiz page in which a user can click on in order to go back to the home page and play again.

+    iv.
+As a Returning Visitor, I want to be able to go back to the top of the page easily from the bottom without using the scroll bar.

+        a.
+There is a 'Top' button at the bottom right of each page that takes a user right to the top of the page quickly if clicked on.

+&nbsp;

 *  Further Testing